-DRIVEWAY GRADE IN STANDARD INDEX 515
+4.2 DRIVEWAY GRADE IN STANDARD INDEX 515

 Guidelines for the driveway grades are included in Standard Index 515 and Chapter 12 of the Plans Preparation Manual (Right of Way).
 Maximum grades are 10% for commercial driveways and 28% for residential driveways.
 Standard Index 515 (Sheet 6) gives guidance for various applications.
-An important note on Sheet 6 for Urban Turnout Profiles, states that in reconstruction projects, the 10% or less grade for commercial can be exceeded with the approval of the District Design Engineer where operational and safety impacts are acceptable.
+An important note on Sheet 6 for Urban Turnout Profiles, states that in reconstruction projects, the 10% grade or less for commercial can be exceeded with the approval of the District Design Engineer where operational and safety impacts are acceptable.

-If regular scheduled passenger buses will be using the driveway, the maximum grade should not exceed 12% with a preferred maximum design grade of about 8%.
+If regular scheduled passenger buses will be using the driveway, the maximum grade should not normally exceed 12% with a preferred maximum design grade of about 8%.